strvcom/android-chat-component/firestore.md

-        .document(conversationId) // the conversation whose messages I want .collection("messages") //here I want to look through collection of messages .orderBy("timestamp", Query.Direction.DESCENDING) // order from the newest .startAfter(documentSnapshot)	//This is the timestamp of the oldest message and you want to load older messages from this.
-The startAfter() arguments need to be the type of the one provided in orderBy()
+        .document(conversationId) // the conversation whose messages I want .collection("messages") //here I want to look through collection of messages .orderBy("timestamp", Query.Direction.DESCENDING) // order from the newest .startAfter(documentSnapshot)	//This is the documentSnapshot of the oldest message and you want to load older messages from this.
         .limit(50) // limit messages to 50 in order not to load too much data unnecessarily - then we'll implement some paging
         .addSnapshotListener { documentSnapshot, firebaseFirestoreException ->
             log("document snapshot fetched: $documentSnapshot") // you get your messages here in the callback, need to parse the documentSnapshot